Arkham/juliu.is/content/blog/a-simple-tmux/index.md

 Airbender.
 It's that good.

 I thought I'd share a couple of tricks I've picked up over the years.
-I'd heartily recommend reading and understanding each line of your
-configuration: in this way, when things go wrong (and they will), you're going to have a faint idea of what caused the problem.
+I'd heartily recommend reading and understanding each line of your configuration: in this way, when things go wrong (and they will), you'll be more likely to have a hunch of the cause of the problem.

 Here's a short demo: